billkarsh/SpikeGLX/Markdown/UserManual.md

 * `ShankView`: Opens the ShankViewer window for this stream.

 * `NChan`: Specifies how many graphs to show per page.
+When the value is changed SpikeGLX selects a page that keeps the middle graph visible.

 * `1st`: Shows the index number of the first graph on the current page.